markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 The property we just added to our flexbox children is probably the most challenging flexbox property to understand.
 The `flex` property is a property used on flexbox children when we need to apply more specific instructions to how it should be displayed on the page compared to its sibling elements.
 It accepts up to three values in its declaration, as it rolls up three other flex properties into one:

-- **`flex-grow`**: A numeric value that is used to determine how much of the flexbox's unused space can be spread out to it's children.
+- **`flex-grow`**: A numeric value that is used to determine how much of the flexbox's unused space can be spread out to its children.
 The number provided is used as a ratio compared to the other child's `flex-grow` value.
 The higher the number, the more unused space that child will be given.
-[The flex-grow property is explained here](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-grow)
+Learn more about [the flex-grow property on MDN.](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-grow)

 - **`flex-shrink`**: Same idea as `flex-grow`, but it is used to determine how to size the flexbox's children when the flexbox container shrinks.
-[The flex-shrink property is explained here](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-shrink)
+Learn more about [the flex-shrink property on MDN.](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-shrink)

-- **`flex-basis`**: This works similar to setting a `width` value to a child element, but it is used more as a baseline value that at the very least will let the child be that size no matter what and grow or shrink accordingly.[The flex-basis property is explained here](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-basis)
+- **`flex-basis`**: This works similar to setting a `width` value to a child element, but it is used more as a baseline value that at the very least will let the child be that size no matter what and grow or shrink accordingly.
+Learn more about [he flex-basis property on MDN.](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-basis)

 ### [NEED VIDEO: FSFO-89 - Demonstration of flex property](https://trilogyed.atlassian.net/browse/FSFO-89?atlOrigin=eyJpIjoiYzBhOTI0OWE4YzZmNGQxYmI2YzJhYzdmOWI0NjlmY2UiLCJwIjoiaiJ9)